homebysix/recipe-robot/README.md

 Recipe Robot will soon become the easiest way to create AutoPkg recipes.
 It will consist of two components:

-- __Python script__ that takes various types of input and automatically outputs AutoPkg recipes in various formats.
+- A __Python script__ that takes various types of input and automatically outputs AutoPkg recipes in various formats.

 - A __native Mac app__ that puts a friendly face on the Python script and makes it as simple as dragging and dropping.